gammapy/gammapy/docs/spectrum/index.rst

 The spectral fitting procedure is a two step process.
 Each of the two steps is represented by one class.

-* The `~gammapy.spectrum.SpectrumAnalysis` class converts the data from the Fermi-LAT format (add link) into the OGIP format
+* The `~gammapy.spectrum.SpectrumAnalysis` class converts the IRFs from the 2D format proposed for CTA (see :ref:`gadf:iact-irfs`) into the OGIP format needed for 1D analysis.
+  It furthermore creates a source counts vector and a background counts vectors from the event list (see :ref:`gadf:iact-events`).
 * The `~gammapy.spectrum.SpectralFit` class calls Sherpa in order to fit a model to the data